goreleaser/goreleaser/www/content/install.md

   goreleaser/goreleaser release
 ```

+!!! info
-> **ATTENTION**: Currently, the provided docker image does not support
+    Currently, the provided docker image does not support
-> the generation of snapcraft packages.
+    the generation of snapcraft packages.

 Note that the image will almost always have the last stable Go version.